TiTriApp/PowerSH/README.md

-# ThinkRchive
+# PowerSH
-An app showing all details for various Lenovo Thinkpad models.
-Made to try out Jepack Compose for Android.
+An app showing all details for various Shoes collections.
+Made by Jepack Compose for Android.

 WORK IN PROGRESS
 GOALS: